 What kettlebell exercises do you want to learn more about?

-Do you think you might have overlooked the usefulness and effectiveness of kettlebell exercises in your personal strength and conditioning program?
+Do you think you might have overlooked the effectiveness of kettlebell exercises?

 Do you want to learn more about how to really leverage kettlebells as an MMA fitness training implement?